kstateome/lti-launch/README.md

 - Apache HTTP Client

 ### Usage
 The LTI Launch project provides a number of interfaces that must be implemented in order for it to function in any given project, as well as a few beans that must be candidates for Spring Autowiring in the LTI application that wishes to use it.
-In order to begin this process, you will first need to add the project as a Maven dependency.
+In order to begin this process, you will first need to add lti-launch as a Maven dependency.

-After adding the project as a Maven dependency, you will need to first implement each of the required Interfaces, which can be found in the `edu.ksu.lti.launch.service` package:
+After adding the project as a Maven dependency, you will need to implement each of the required Interfaces, which can be found in the `edu.ksu.lti.launch.service` package:
 - ConfigService
     - This interface must be able to supply each of the following config keys:
         - `canvas_url` - The first valid base canvas url this instance can talk to (e.g. "https://canvas.k-state.edu")